benbrandwood/writing/ben-readme.md

   - Reading and Writing SQL is a competitive advantage.
 A surprising number of data scientists and analysts can't

 - Misc:
-  - The most important books I've read are The Phoenix Project and The Unicorn Project.
+  - The most important books I've read are The Phoenix Project and The Unicorn Project
   - Multi-Cloud strategies are like constantly swapping two SIM cards into one phone, the process will always bottleneck
   - Portability (of code, environments, frameworks etc) has its own intrinsic value which cannot be overstated
   - When people say "real-time" they often mean a period of time between "every week" and "sub second"
-  - Performance is an (almost) fixed problem, planning for cost less so.
+  - Performance is an (almost) fixed problem, planning for cost less so
   - Testing is hard and most test teams are bad at it.
 It's not an execution process, its a code and evangelism process
   - Infosec is hard and most infosec teams are bad at it.
 Infosec is about enablement not gatekeeping